wtfz/laravel-route-button/README.md

 ## Usage

-Add this code in your model
+Add this code in your model and define each route buttons in array inside your model

 ```php
 use Wtfz\LaravelRouteButton\RouteButton;